aaronangle/primo_website/blog/_posts/2025-11-06-improve-durability-industrial-rubber-seals-gaskets.md

 Whether you need oil-resistant nitrile gaskets, high-temp silicone seals, or complex molded geometries, we can help you engineer parts that meet your exact requirements and last in the field.

-**Primo Rubber Co.** — your trusted partner for durable, high-performance industrial rubber components.
+**Primo Rubber Co.** — your trusted partner for durable, high-performance industrial rubber components. [**Contact Primo Rubber Co. today**](/#Contact) to learn more about our custom rubber molding capabilities and material options.